Mimicking the Oracle: An Initial Phase Decorrelation Approach for Class Incremental Learning: Experiments

 As can be observed in Tab.~\ref{ablation_replay}, with more exemplars per class (\eg, $R =40$), the gap between CIL and jointly training with all classes is smaller, resulting in a still notable but smaller improvements (0.88\% when $S =10$ and 1.32\% when $S=5$).
 As $R$ decrease, improvements provided by our CwD generally increase, reaching 1.34\% when $S =10$ and $R =20$, and 2.17\% when $S =5$ and $R =5$.
 This shows that our CwD yields more significant improvements in the more challenging setting with less exemplars.

-\textbf{Ablation on the CwD coefficient.} In this ablation, we study how the average incremental accuracy changes when coefficient of the CwD objective (\ie, $\eta$ in Eqn.~\eqref{overall_obj}) varies in the range of $[0, 1.25]$.
+\textbf{Ablation on the CwD coefficient.} In this ablation, we study how the average incremental accuracy changes when CwD coefficient (\ie, $\eta$ in Eqn.~\eqref{overall_obj}) varies in the range of $[0, 1.25]$.
 This ablation is based on LUCIR\cite{hou2019learning} and ImageNet100, with two CIL protocols that initially learn 50 classes and then learn 10/5 classes per phase for the rest.

 From Fig.~\ref{aux_ablate}, we can see that, with both protocols, as $\eta$ increases, the performance improvement brought by CwD first increases, then plateaus, and finally decrease.

 The stable performance improvement (\ie, the plateau interval) suggests that our CwD is robust to the choice of $\eta$.
 Furthermore, the plateau interval of the second protocol is larger than that of the first protocol ($[0.25, 1.0]$ vs $[0.25, 0.75]$), indicating that our CwD is even more robust to $\eta$ when the incremental learning sequence is longer.